Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Symplectic stochastic integrators

-Therefore, we can apply the BCH formula to analyze the error between the original flow and the approximated flow.
-Moreover, we find that to compute the $k$-th order modified equation associated with the Eq.\eqref{eqn:particleSDE} is equivalent to compute the terms of BCH formula up to order $(\Delta t)^k$.
-To show that the solution generated by \eqref{scheme} follows a perturbed Hamiltonian system (with divergence free velocity and additive noise) at any order $p$, we only need to consider the $(p+1)$-nested Lie bracket consists of $\{-f\partial_q,\ g\partial_p,\ \partial_{pp}+\partial_{qq}\}$ and we can easily see that they will not generate non-divergence free field.
+Zeros in $\mathcal{O}(1)$ and $\mathcal{O}(\Delta t)$ term show that the splitting scheme is locally consistent, which can be equivalently {achieved} by series expansion in terms of $\Delta t$.
+Moreover, we find that computing the $k$-th order modified equation associated with Eq.\eqref{eqn:particleSDE} in BEA is equivalent to computing the terms of BCH formula up to order $(\Delta t)^k$ in the Eq.\eqref{eqn:operatorflow}. {We can see that the solution generated by Eq.\eqref{scheme} follows a perturbed Hamiltonian system (with divergence-free velocity and additive noise) at any order ${k}$, by considering the $({k}+1)$-nested Lie bracket consisting of $\{-f\partial_{x_1},\ g\partial_{x_2},\ \partial^{2}_{x_1x_1}+\partial^{2}_{x_2x_2}\}$.
+Moreover, we can easily derive that they {generate divergence-free} fields.}

-In \cite{WangXinZhang:18}, we proved that for the SDE \eqref{eqn:particleSDE} with a time-dependent and separable Hamiltonian $H(p,q,t)=F(p,t)+G(q,t)$, the numerical solution obtained using the symplectic-preserving scheme \eqref{scheme} follows an asymptotic Hamiltonian $H^{\Delta t}(p,q,t)$, which is a first-order approximation to $H(p,q,t)$.
-Equivalently, the solution to the first-order modified equation (density function) \eqref{eqn:flowpde} is divergence-free and the invariant measure on torus (defined by $\mathbb{R}^d/\mathbb{Z}^d$, when period is $1$) remains uniform, which is also known as the Haar measure.
-While the numerical solution obtained using the Euler-Maruyama scheme does not have these properties.
+In \cite{WangXinZhang:18}, we proved that for the SDE \eqref{eqn:particleSDE} with a time-dependent and separable Hamiltonian $H(x_1,x_2,t)=F({x_2},t)+G({x_1},t)$, the numerical solution obtained by using the symplectic-preserving scheme \eqref{scheme} follows an asymptotic Hamiltonian $H^{\Delta t}(x_1,x_2,t)$, which is a first-order approximation to $H(x_1,x_2,t)$.
+Equivalently, the velocity field in the first-order modified backward Kolmogorov equation is divergence-free and the invariant measure on the torus (defined by $\mathbb{R}^d/\mathbb{Z}^d$, when period is $1$) remains uniform, which is also known as the Haar measure.
+However, the numerical solution obtained using the Euler-Maruyama scheme for the SDE \eqref{eqn:particleSDE} does not have these properties.

-Moreover, given any explicit splitting scheme for deterministic systems, by adding additive noise we shall have similar form of flow propagation.
+Moreover, given any explicit splitting scheme for deterministic systems, by adding additive noise we shall have a similar form of flow propagation.
 And we shall see in later proof that, such operator formulation is very effective in analyzing the order of convergence and volume-preserving property.